-I use my Instant Pot for everything now.
+I use my Instant Pot for everything now, even when making Cabbage Soup!
 I love the one pot dinner element in many recipes, and how it saves time.
 Cabbage has been a staple in Russian cooking forever, so it only makes sense that I would adapt my recipes to be used in an Instant Pot.

 Instant Pot Soup Broth